 We are grateful to kick off 2012 posts with the wisdom and spiritual leading from homeschool dad Clay Clarkson …

 One thing is certain about uncertain times—they make us think about the future.
-The future is by definition uncertain, and yet when the present is challenging we will naturally long for better days.
-Hope, deliverance, redemption, and restoration are in our spiritual DNA.
+The future is by definition uncertain, sildenafil and yet when the present is challenging we will naturally long for better days.
+Hope, stomach deliverance, viagra dosage redemption, and restoration are in our spiritual DNA.

 As we sludge through a slough of economic demise, our future as Americans, and as homeschooling families, is uncertain.
 But, how we face that future will define who we are and who our children will become.
 Longing for the past will not prepare us for an uncertain future.
 God has always been a God of “new things.”